vollmerm/fungp/README.md

  * mutation-depth : depth of mutated trees
  * max-depth : maximum depth of trees
  * terminals : terminals used in tree building
+ * numbers : number literals to be used in tree building
  * functions : functions used in tree building, in the form [function arity]
  * fitness : a fitness function that takes a tree and returns an error number, lower is better
  * report : a reporting function passed [best-tree best-fit] at each migration